winitzki/scall/tutorial/programming_dhall.md

 The only exception are the `let` bindings, such as `let x = 1 in ...`, where the type annotation for `x` may be omitted.
 Other than in `let` bindings, all types of bound variables must be written explicitly.

-Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax.
+Although this makes Dhall programs more verbose, it also removes the "magic" from the syntax of certain idioms in functional programming.
-In particular, Dhall requires us to write out all type parameters and all type quantifiers, to choose carefully between `∀(x : A)` and `λ(x : A)`, and sometimes even to write type annotations for _types_ (such as, `F : Type → Type`).
+In particular, Dhall requires us to write out all type parameters and all type quantifiers, to choose carefully between `∀(x : A)` and `λ(x : A)`, and to write type annotations for _types_ (such as, `F : Type → Type`).
-This verbosity may help in learning some of the more advanced concepts of functional programming.
+This verbosity has helped the author in learning some of the more advanced concepts of functional programming.

 #### Strict and lazy evaluation are the same

 All well-typed functions in Dhall are total (never partial).
 For instance, a pattern-matching expression will not typecheck unless it handles all parts of the union type being matched.

-The Dhall language always typechecks all terms and evaluates all well-typed terms to a normal form.
+There is no `if / then` without an `else` clause.
+There are no partial functions (all functions must be total).
-There is no analog of Haskell's "bottom" (or "undefined") value, no "null" values, no exceptions or other run-time errors.
+There is no analog of Haskell's "bottom" or of Java's "null".
+There are no exceptions or other run-time errors.
 All errors are detected at the typechecking stage (analogous to "compile-time" in other languages).
+The Dhall language always typechecks all terms and either stops with a type error or evaluates the well-typed terms to a normal form.

-For this reason, there is no difference between eager ("strict") and lazy ("non-strict") values in Dhall.
+Becase all well-typed expressions _can_ be evaluated without errors, there is no difference between eager ("strict") and lazy ("non-strict") evaluation in Dhall.
 One can equally well imagine that all Dhall values are lazily evaluated, or that they are all eagerly evaluated.
 The final result of evaluating a Dhall program will be the same.

 For example, any well-typed Dhall program that returns a value of type `Natural` will always return a _literal_ `Natural` value.
 This is because there is no other normal form for `Natural` values, and a well-typed Dhall program always evaluates to a normal form.

-In addition, if that Dhall program is self-contained (has no external imports), it will always return _the same_ `Natural` value.
+In addition, if that Dhall program is self-contained (has no imports), it will always return _the same_ `Natural` value.
-The program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.
+A self-contained program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.

-However, it is important that Dhall's _typechecking_ is eager.
+Keep in mind that Dhall's _typechecking_ is eager.
-A type error in defining a variable `x` (for example, `let x : Natural = "abc"`) will prevent the entire program from evaluating, even if that `x` is never used.
+A type error such as `let x : Natural = "abc"` will prevent the entire program from evaluating, even if the ill-typed value `x` is never used in any expressions later in the program.

 #### No computations with custom data

-In Dhall, the majority of built-in types (`Text`, `Double`, `Bytes`, `Date`, etc.) are completely opaque to the user.
+In Dhall, most built-in types (`Double`, `Bytes`, `Date`, `Time`, `TimeZone`) are completely opaque to the user.
-The user may specify literal values of those types but can do little else with those values.
+One can specify literal values of those types, and the only operation available for them is printing their values as `Text` strings.
+Those types are intended for creating configuration files.

+The built-in types `Bool`, `List`, `Natural`, and `Text` support more operations.
+In addition to specifying literal values of those types and printing them to `Text`, a Dhall program can:

-- `Bool` values support the boolean operations and can be used as conditions in `if` expressions.
+- Use `Bool` values as conditions in `if` expressions or with the standard boolean operations.
-- `Natural` numbers can be added, multiplied, and compared for equality.
-- `List` values may be concatenated and support some other functions (`List/map`, `List/length` and so on).
-- `Text` strings may be concatenated and support a search/replace operation.
-- The types `Natural`, `Integer`, `Double`, `Date`, `Time`, `TimeZone` may be converted to `Text`.
+- Add, multiply, and compare `Natural` numbers.
+- Concatenate lists and compute certain other functions on lists (`List/indexed`, `List/length`).
+- Concatenate, interpolate, and replace substrings in `Text` strings.

 Dhall cannot compare `Text` strings for equality or compute the length of a `Text` string.
-Neither can Dhall compare `Double` or the date / time types with each other.
+Neither can Dhall compare `Double` values or date / time values with each other.
-Comparison functions are only available for `Bool` and `Natural` types.
+Comparison functions are only available for `Bool`, `Integer`, and `Natural` values.
-(Comparison functions for `Integer` is defined in the standard prelude.)
+(Comparison functions for `Integer` values are defined in the standard prelude.)

 #### No recursion

 Another difference from most other FP languages is that Dhall does not support recursive definitions (neither for types nor for values).
 The only recursive type directly supported by Dhall is the built-in type `List`.
-The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them.
+The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them (such as `List/map` and so on).
+Loops written in that way are guarenteed to terminate because the total number of iterations is always fixed in advance.

 User-defined recursive types and functions must be encoded in a non-recursive way.
 Later chapters in this book will show how to use the Church encoding or existential types for that purpose.
-In practice, this means the user is limited to finite data structures and fold-like functions on them.
+In practice, this means the user is limited to working with finite data structures and fold-like iterative functions on them.
-General recursion is not possible (because it cannot guarantee termination).
+Arbitrary recursion is not possible (because it cannot guarantee termination).
+Nevertheless, this book will show that Dhall supports a wide variety of iterative and recursive computations.

 #### No mutability and no side effects